antfu/twoslash-cdn/README.md

 [![JSDocs][jsdocs-src]][jsdocs-href]
 [![License][license-src]][license-href]

-Run TwoSlash on the browsers or web workers, with Auto-Type-Acquisition from CDN.
+Run [TypeScript TwoSlash](https://www.typescriptlang.org/dev/twoslash/) on the browsers or web workers, with [Auto-Type-Acquisition](https://www.typescriptlang.org/play#example/automatic-type-acquisition) from CDN.

 A thin wrapper around `@typescript/twoslash`, `@typescript/vfs`, `@typescript/ata` to an easy-to-use interface.
 Huge thanks to the TypeScript team for the heavy-lifting work on [TypeScript Website](https://github.com/microsoft/TypeScript-Website) project.